 Frontend Engineer (Remote)

 vidIQ’s mission is to advance the creator's journey with actionable data-driven insights.
 We pursue this through our values of being creator obsessed, lean and fast, and being scientific.
-We have already helped millions of creators, and we are looking for stunning co-workers to join us in helping millions more.
+We have already helped millions of creators take their channels to the next level.
+Simply put, we change lives.

 Our work is exciting as we are transforming the creator analytics space.
-This has provided many of us the opportunity to work on new and exciting projects.
-Equally, we’ve set up our people for success by giving them professional development opportunities like courses or conferences that will help them acquire desirable skills/experience.
+This has provided many of us to work on new and exciting projects.
+Equally, we’ve set our people up for success by giving them professional development opportunities like courses or conferences that will help them acquire desirable skills/experience.

-Our company has met the future of work head on, with a fully remote company, capable of giving you flexibility to balance work and life.
-When it’s time to go on a break, we have an unlimited vacation policy so you can recharge.
-Lastly, we celebrate our wins and try to enjoy work by going on fun retreats to exciting destinations, such as Spain, Portugal and amazing places to come.
+Our company has met the future of work head on, with a fully remote company that allows you flexible hours to balance work & life. schedule for you.
+When it’s time to go on vacation, we have an unlimited vacation policy so you can recharge.

 What you will be doing